novika-lang/novika/README.md

    On Unix, type the following command:
     `shards build --without-development --release --progress --no-debug -Dnovika_frontend -Dnovika_console -Dnovika_readline`.

-Then `./bin/novika` to see the help message. `./bin/novika core YOUR-TEST-FILE.nk` is a way to go if you want to type some Novika code yourself, or try `./bin/novika core hello.nk` as the help message suggests, and see Novika in action.
-If you want to experience how slow Novika really is (except the filesystem part), run `./bin/novika core playground.nk`.

 ## How can I play with Novika?

-**Hint: look into the world directory**
+Hint: look into the world directory.
+It works only with outdated Novika though, beware.

 `examples/` directory is the best place to go.
 There, the best example is `snake.nk`.
-Much of the code is documented, but that documentation uses some Novika terms that require clarification (mainly because I'm also just exploring the language, so explaining it will require some time).
+Most of the code is documented, but that documentation uses some Novika terms that require clarification (mainly because I'm also just exploring the language, so explaining it will require some time).
 Plus, there is a lot of implicit expectations in code (this would be